-• By immunoelectrophoresis and ELISA the antibodies in this kit react specifically with human hemoglobin, not with human immunoglobulins or serum proteins.
+By immunoelectrophoresis and ELISA the antibodies in this kit react specifically with Mouse IgE, not with other mouse immunoglobulins or other mouse serum proteins.
 Cross-reactivity with other species has not been tested.

 Warranty

 Products are warranted by Bethyl Laboratories, Inc. to meet stated product specifications and to conform to label descriptions when used, handled and stored according to instructions.
 Unless otherwise stated, this warranty is limited to six months from date of sale.
 Bethyl Laboratories sole liability for the product is limited to replacement of the product or refund of the purchase price.
 Bethyl Laboratories products are supplied for research applications.
 They are not intended for medicinal, diagnostic or therapeutic use.
 The products may not be resold, modified for resale or used to manufacture commercial products without prior written approval from Bethyl Laboratories, Inc.